 - Engage customers with a preview that illustrates your value proposition.

 - Walk customers through the installation and configuration process.

-Each extension can have up to two videos that are linked to the extension profile.
+Each extension can have up to three videos that are linked to the extension profile.

 Plan your presentation

 Consider these tips as you plan the content structure and flow of your video.

 - Develop an outline or storyboard that highlights what makes your extension unique.
 Focus on the top three to five features from the extension description, and use them as a framework.
 If possible, include reviews from customers who have experience using your extension.

 - Make your final presentation from three to five minutes long.
 Plan the timing so you know how much time to spend on each feature.